 If you are a coach, expert, mentor, or content creator who has built or marketed an online course and completion rates, word of mouth, and upsell numbers have consistently fallen short, this is written directly for you.
+This is one of the core principles behind marketing an online course alternative.

 You possess invaluable knowledge, deep expertise, and a strong content foundation, yet your students frequently disappear after enrollment.